How Golf Rankings Are Calculated: A Comprehensive Guide

 What the “Money List” Means

-Based simply on the amount of official prize money each player earned throughout the year, the money list once determined who kept and lost their tour cards, and (partly) who was named PGA Player of the Year.
-The money list used to be king.
+The money list ranks golfers based on the amount of official prize money they’ve earned throughout the year.
+The money list once determined who kept and lost their tour cards, and (partly) who was named PGA Player of the Year.
+Back in the day, the money list was king.

-The money list has is, simply, just another way to marvel at how much money Dustin Johnson makes (and another opportunity to feel sorry for yourself).
+The money list today is simply another way to marvel at how much money Justin Thomas makes (and another opportunity to feel sorry for yourself).

 The FedEx Cup

-Playoff events (The Northern Trust, the Dell Technologies Championship, the BMW Championship, and the Tour Championship) are worth about four times as many points as regular events, and after each one, the field is narrowed even further.
+Playoff events (The Northern Trust, the Dell Technologies Championship, the BMW Championship, and the Tour Championship) are worth about four times as many points as regular events.
+As with playoffs in other sports,the field is narrowed further after each event.

-Only the 30 players with the most points compete in the Tour Championship, and if a top-5 player wins the tournament, they also win the FedEx Cup.
-Otherwise, the player with the most FedEx Cup points at the completion of the Tour Championship wins the FedEx Cup.
+Only the top 30 players compete in the Tour Championship.
+If a top-5 player wins the tournament, they also win the FedEx Cup.
+Otherwise, the player with the most points at the completion of the Tour Championship wins the FedEx Cup.

 It’s a complicated system and is not meant to gauge the relative quality of the players.
-The FedEx Cup leader is definitely not considered to be the #1 golfer in the world.
+Like many other playoff structures, the ranking system judges performance in specific events rather than overall.

-The PGA Tour and the European Tour are separate entities, and it can be difficult to discern how players from the different tours compare.
-The Open and the Masters, which pride themselves on an international field, needed a world ranking system to decide who should and shouldn’t be invited, as well as players who should be exempted from the qualifying process.
+The Open and the Masters pride themselves on an international field.
+All the major championships needed a world ranking system to decide who should and shouldn’t be invited, and to identify players who should be exempted from the qualifying process.

-They decided to lean on something called “the McCormack rankings”, which were compiled for no other reason than entertainment since 1968.
+It all started with the McCormack rankings, which were largely compiled for simple entertainment starting in 1968.
 In 1986, the R&A adopted the system, and it became known as the Sony Rankings.
 In 1995, all the world’s major tours endorsed the system, and it became known as the Official World Golf Rankings.

-The OWGR isn’t a perfect ranking of who the best golfer in the world is.
+The OWGR isn’t a perfect ranking of the best golfers in the world.
 For one thing, it’s calculated over a two-year period, and a lot can change in two years.
-A golfer can go on a run of form in which he’s plainly the best golfer in the world for six or eight months, and not crack the #1 spot on OWGR because of the previous year’s results.
-OWGR does favor more recent results, but results often take a very long time to phase out.
+Golfers can go on a run of form in which they are plainly the best golfer in the world for six or eight months.
+In these cases, they often fail to reach the #1 spot on OWGR because of the previous year’s results.

-Slightly more useful for bettors, as the time scale is a lot shorter, Sagarin Rankings actually compare golfers who play together on the same day.
+Sagarin rankings are the best point of reference when directly comparing the abilities of two golfers.
+The time scale is much shorter compared to OWGR, and Sagarin Rankings compare golfers who play together on the same day.
 At the end of every competitive round, each golfer is assigned a win or a loss against all the other golfers in the field (such that posting the best score in a 78-man field would give you a 78-0 record).

-Keeping track of these win/loss records on a rolling, 52-week basis gives a pretty comprehensive ranking of player performances in a way that the two-year OWGR cannot.
+Keeping track of these win/loss records on a rolling, 52-week basis gives a pretty comprehensive ranking of the most relevant player performances in a way that the two-year OWGR cannot.